izniburak/laravel-auto-routes/README.md

 The service provider of the Package will be **automatically discovered** by Laravel.

-But if you have any problem about that, you can try to trigger following command to run and publish the Service Provider:
+After that, you should publish the config file via following command:

 ```
 $ php artisan vendor:publish --provider="Buki\AutoRoute\AutoRouteServiceProvider"
 ```
+Greate!
+You can start to use **Auto Route** Package.

 ## Usage
 Open `web.php` or `api.php` files in `routes` directory, and add a new route that will be generated automatically: